 Community building with in-app purchasing

-For a mobile app, there are different ways to bring in more revenue through community building.
-And, being a mobile app builder, we believe that it is important to consider the option of monetizing your app.
+There are different ways to bring in more revenue for a mobile app through community building.
+And, being a mobile app builder, we believe it is essential to consider the option of monetizing your app.
 This is where in-app purchasing comes in.

-In-app purchasing is where customers are given the option to purchase additional features after they’ve downloaded and started using your app.
-For e-commerce apps, subscriptions, memberships, points, clubs to join, and exclusive content access, are some examples you can give your customers at an extra cost.
+In-app purchasing is where customers can purchase additional features after they’ve downloaded and started using your app.
+For eCommerce apps, subscriptions, memberships, points, clubs to join, and exclusive content access are some examples you can give your customers at an extra cost.
 It is the key to locking customers down.

-A good example of in-app purchasing is Evolve Nation, which is partnered with Plobal Apps.
-The brand uses in-app purchases to allow restricted content only to be viewed by members who have subscribed to a certain plan on their app.
+An excellent example of in-app purchasing is Evolve Nation, which is partnered with Plobal Apps.
+The brand uses in-app purchases to allow restricted content only to be viewed by members who have subscribed to a specific plan on their app.

-- Purchases that come with a non-expiry date, i.e., consumers can benefit from them as long as they use your app, are called non-consumables.
-Most e-commerce apps have in-app purchases of this type.
+- Purchases with a non-expiry date, i.e., consumers can benefit from using your app, are called non-consumables.
+Most eCommerce apps have in-app purchases of this type.

-- Subscription-based purchases which the user, upon accepting, will be required to pay on a regular basis for that particular service or feature are known as auto-renewable subscriptions.
+- Subscription-based purchases, which the user, upon accepting, will be required to pay regularly for that particular service or feature, are known as auto-renewable subscriptions.
 The user may choose to cancel it later.

-- Subscriptions to a service or feature over a period of time, which will have an expiry date, are known as non-renewable subscriptions.
+- Subscriptions to a service or feature over some time, which will have an expiry date, are known as non-renewable subscriptions.

 How in-app purchases help with community building and scaling revenue

-Handing out memberships of your store, through in-app purchases, to customers garners a certain sense of loyalty and belonging.
+Handing out your store memberships through in-app purchases to customers garners a sense of loyalty and belonging.
 Club memberships and subscriptions lend exclusivity to your app.

 Need help building customer loyalty?

-If you partner with Plobal Apps to build your mobile app, we will have all of this covered.
+We will have all of this covered if you partner with Plobal Apps to build your mobile app.
 All you will need to do is answer these questions: